Chemical Engineering

 Educational Objectives

-Within a few years of obtaining a bachelor's degree in chemical engineering from the University of Florida, the recent graduate will achieve one or more of the following:
+Within a few years of obtaining a bachelor's degree in chemical engineering from the University of Florida, the recent graduates will achieve one or more of the following:

 • Graduates will be able to work in diverse professional environments as demonstrated in their pursuit of continuing education, professional certification/registration and/or career path into business, government, education, etc.